jmora2ec/ecommerce-product-page-app/README.md

 ## Description

-Product page application.- made with react components and buil with vite
+Product page application made with react components and build with vite front-end tool, with some features:
+-mobil responsive
+-mobil menu
+-light box images
+-product picture slides
+-shopping cart management

 ## Tools and libraries used